BiobyteInteractive/PotatoGameEngine/README.md

 ## Build

 This project uses CMake to fetch and build the dependencies.
 I regularly test the builds with ninja and Visual Studio.

-# Known Issues

-- No happy path exists when the editor has no project open.